 “I’m unfortunately concerned that this is going to be a new normal,” says pediatric pulmonologist Heather Hoch De Keyser, MD.
 “Realistically, we have to find a balance between enjoying outdoor activities and keeping kids as safe as we can.”

-Children are not just small adults, De Keyser says.
-Kids breathe faster, tend to be more active outdoors and, proportionally, take in more air for their body size than their parents do.
-Plus, their lungs are developing, which means poor air quality can have a long-term impact on their growth.
-That’s a concern for all kids – not just those with underlying respiratory problems like asthma.
+Wildfire smoke is dangerous for everyone, but it’s especially hard on kids’ lungs.
+Children are not just small adults, Dr. De Keyser says.
+Kids breathe faster, tend to be more active outdoors and, proportionally, take in more air for their body size than adults do.
+Plus, their lungs are still developing, which means poor air quality can have a long-term impact on their growth.
+That’s a concern for all kids — not just those with underlying respiratory problems like asthma.

-Wildfire smoke has the potential to be more hazardous than other kinds of smoke because of the particles of ash it carries, which can get into the small airways of kids’ lungs.
-Large fires can make the air smoky for days or even months on end.
+Wildfire smoke has the potential to be more hazardous than other kinds of smoke because of the ash particles it carries, which can get into the small airways of kids’ lungs.
+Large fires can make the air smoky for days or even months.
 Plus, particulates tend to linger in the atmosphere, meaning the air could be dangerous even if it looks clear.

 According to the Environmental Protection Agency, wildfire smoke can damage airways and make them susceptible to infection.
 Some people may experience headaches or sore, scratchy throats.
 High levels of ozone in the atmosphere can cause similar side effects.